allegro/blog/_posts/2022-08-30-example-of-modularization-in-allegro-pay-android-application.md

 ## Fin

-Probably for some of you, the division method used may be associated with the Latin term divide et impera.
+Probably for some of you, the division method used may be associated with the Latin term _divide et impera_.
 This paradigm of algorithm design could also be used in the modularization process by dividing one large module into several smaller ones, each specialized in one task.
 The use of the concept of this paradigm, encapsulation by creating a contract and gradle configuration allowed to significantly reduce the build time and speed up the development of the application.